The Most Important Factors to Consider When Selecting A Sportsbook Software Provider

-iGaming operators who want to outsource their sports betting technology need to consider a few things before selecting a potential sportsbook provider.
-This article pertains to both new and existing operators who are either evaluating sportsbook technology for the first time or those who are looking to change sportsbook providers.
+If you want to start a sportsbook, the first thing you need to consider is the sportsbook software provider you will work with.
+If you’re wondering whether or not you should develop your sportsbook platform yourself, we recommend that you check out our article titled, Level Up with a White Label Sportsbook Provider before reading on.
+This article pertains to both new and existing operators who are either evaluating sportsbook technology to start an online sportsbook for the first time or those who are looking to change sportsbook platform providers.

 Now let’s jump right into it.

-The first place to start is determining whether a provider’s product enables you to accomplish your goals.
-It’s important to have this conversation early on with potential betting technology providers so you know exactly what to expect going forward.
+The first place to start is determining whether a provider’s sportsbook platform enables you to accomplish your goals.
+It’s important to have this conversation early on with potential white label sportsbook providers so you know exactly what you can expect going forward.

-Here are a couple questions you should think about to determine whether an iGaming technology provider’s product is the right fit for you.
+Here are a couple questions you should think about to determine whether a sportsbook technology provider’s product is the right fit for your sportsbook and iGaming operation.

 What do I want to offer my players?

 This might seem like a simple question but it’s critical in determining the right white label sportsbook provider for you.
 If you want to start an online sportsbook then you need to look for providers who can give you access to the best odds and margins for the sports you want to offer your players.
 If offering your players esports betting markets is essential, make sure to ask the sportsbook provider if they can include esports in their offering.
 If they can, you should also ask if esports betting comes with any additional costs on top of what you are paying for the sportsbook.
 You should also know that esports betting has become a standard offering from sportsbook providers and that it should be available from every provider you talk to.

 If you want to give your players the option to play casino games as well then you need to make sure your sportsbook platform provider has either built out or can integrate online casino software as well.
 In most cases, it’s a good idea to offer both sports betting and casino games on your iGaming website.